 Wrapping Up

-In this article, I have explained how to use loginctl to show information about sessions, logged-in users, and how to terminate user's sessions.
-As you can see, the utility is very simple and allows doing everything in the same place.
+In this article, we have examined how to use loginctl to view information about sessions and authorized users, as well as how to terminate user sessions.
+As you can see, the utility is quite simple to use and allows you to do everything in one place.